anshd258/100days-of-code/README.md

-## Welcome to GitHub Pages
+## welcome of 100 codes

-You can use the [editor on GitHub](https://github.com/anshd258/100days-of-code/edit/100-days-main/README.md) to maintain and preview the content for your website in Markdown files.
+You can check the code out on [editor on GitHub](https://github.com/anshd258/100days-of-code/edit/100-days-main/README.md) to preview the content of the codes and can downlode a zip file fo the codes

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown